-- 9. Nothing in the course of the negotiations or in the substance of the proposed Settlement presents any reason to doubt the Settlement's fairness.
-Thus, in my professional opinion, this Settlement is fair, reasonable, and adequate. - 10.
-All terms regarding fees and costs were negotiated and agreed to by the parties only after full agreement was reached as to all other material terms. - 11.
-Other than the Settlement Agreement itself, there are no additional agreements to be identified. - 12.
-My firm has vigorously and competently pursued the Class Members' claims.
+9. Nothing in the course of the negotiations or in the substance of the proposed Settlement presents any reason to doubt the Settlement's fairness.
+Thus, in my professional opinion, this Settlement is fair, reasonable, and adequate.

+10. All terms regarding fees and costs were negotiated and agreed to by the parties only after full agreement was reached as to all other material terms.

+11. My firm has vigorously and competently pursued the Class Members' claims.
 The arm's-length settlement negotiations that took place with the assistance of a certified mediator and the investigation they undertook demonstrate that my firm adequately represent the Class.
 Moreover, the named Plaintiff and my firm have no conflicts of interests with the Class.
 Rather, the named Plaintiff, like each absent Class Member, has a strong interest in proving Defendant's common course of conduct, and obtaining redress.
-In pursuing this litigation, my firm, as well as the named Plaintiff, have advanced and will continue to advance and fully protect the common interests of all members of the Class.
+In pursuing this litigation, my firm, as well as the named Plaintiff, has advanced and will continue to advance and fully protect the common interests of all members of the Class.
 My firm has extensive experience and expertise in prosecuting complex class actions.
-My firm is comprised of active practitioners who are highly experienced in consumer class action litigation. - 13.
-My firm began investigating Defendant's refund policies with respect to minors in July 2021. - 14.
-My firm filed A.T. v.
-Cognosphere, LLC, 2:22-cv-01761 (C.D.
-Cal.) in March 16, 2022 which is a case that was premised on the same conduct and the same laws at issue as the instant case. - 15.
-In A.T, Defendant's motion to dismiss briefing raised jurisdictional arguments that my firm found difficult to overcome because the plaintiff in that case was domiciled in Virginia and Defendant's presence in California was limited.
+My firm is comprised of active practitioners who are highly experienced in consumer class action litigation.